Career Services Office

 The Public Interest Organizations Reception is held at Loyola University Chicago each November.
 This event enables students to meet and network with representatives from various public interest and government agencies from the Chicagoland area.

 The Practice Tracks program brings together practitioners from various legal practice areas for an informal table talk event.
 Law students from CALSC schools are invited to mix and mingle with over 50 attorneys from the represented practice areas.
-This event typically takes place each February at the Chicago Bar Association.
+This event typically takes place in either November or February at the Chicago Bar Association.

 Explore the Possibilities: Pro Bono & Public Interest Law Placements